MikeCaspar/vagrant-purge-old-puppet-from-ubuntu/README.md

 This script can work in combination with the Vagrant Plugin [vagrant-puppet-install](https://github.com/petems/vagrant-puppet-install)

+To keep things as simple as possible and with minimal effort required (no builds required), start new versions rather than modifying existing versions.

+We're trying this as a simple experiment to simplify script downloading and backward compatibility.

 Enhancements to this script are welcome with Pull Requests.

 --